MasterJedi2014/MPMB-UA23PT6-Content/README.md

   - Added URL attribute to the source section within the script.
 - **2024-04-05:**
   - Fixed the AddFeatureChoice code for the Paladin & Ranger Fighting Styles; the choices were previously not adding their associated Fighting Style Feats.
+- **2024-05-13:**
+  - Added proper Weapon Mastery support to the Paladin, Ranger, & Rogue.
+This addition means that this script is now dependent on the "MPMB-UA23PT8-Weapons" script.

 **Known Bugs:**
 - ~~The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.~~ **UPDATE 2024-03-12:** Primal Beasts should now automatically update their HP & AC.